openvinotoolkit/open_model_zoo/models/intel/person-attributes-recognition-crossroad-0230/description/person-attributes-recognition-crossroad-0230.md

 ## Inputs

-1.  name: `input` , shape: [1x3x160x80] - An input image in following format
-[1xCxHxW], where
+Image, name: `input`, shape: `1, 3, 160, 80` in the format `1, C, H, W`, where:

-    - C - number of channels
+- `C` - number of channels
-        - H - image height
+- `H` - image height
-        - W - image width
+- `W` - image width

-    The expected color order is BGR.
+The expected color order is `BGR`.

 ## Outputs

-1. The net outputs a blob named 453 with shape: [1, 8, 1, 1] across eight attributes:
+1. The net outputs a blob named `453` with shape: `1, 8, 1, 1` across eight attributes:
     [`is_male`, `has_bag`, `has_backpack`, `has_hat`, `has_longsleeves`, `has_longpants`, `has_longhair`,
      `has_coat_jacket`].
 Value > 0.5 means that an attribute is present.
-2. The net outputs a blob named 456 with shape: [1, 2, 1, 1].
+2. The net outputs a blob named `456` with shape: `1, 2, 1, 1`.
 It is location of point with top color.
-3. The net outputs a blob named 459 with shape: [1, 2, 1, 1].
+3. The net outputs a blob named `459` with shape: `1, 2, 1, 1`.
 It is location of point with bottom color.

 ## Legal Information
 [*] Other names and brands may be claimed as the property of others.